ssbc/ssb-meta-feeds-spec/README.md

 ### Ephemeral feeds

 Using the metadata it would be possible to attach a lifetime to feeds, meaning honest peers would delete the feeds after a specific time.
+This would enable applications to generate a short lived feed only for the communication between two parties.

 ### Allow list